The above image shows our Tropical Crystal watch on the left.

 Introduction

-Art Is Enjoyed For Its Own Sake, Not For It’s Practical Usefulness.
+Art Is Enjoyed For Its Own Sake, Not For Its Practical Usefulness.

 Some art is in between, having some degree of functionality, but is more about how it looks or the concepts it conveys.
-Examples of this include Art Nouveau objects such as lamps, which have a function, but are seen as much more about how they look than what they do, which makes them accepted as art, and which also relates to the next part of the definition of art, which I detail below.
+Examples of this include Art Nouveau objects such as lamps, which have a function, but are seen as much more about how they look than what they do, which makes them accepted as art, and which also relates to the next part of the definition of art, below.

 The Haldimann H9 (above), a watch which doesn’t have any form of time-display is an interesting example of moving beyond the functionality inherent in the conventional definition of what a watch is.
-While it certainly fulfils this criteria of being art, it doesn’t necessarily fulfil all of the necessary parts of the definition of what is art (which I’ll detail below).
+While it certainly fulfils this specific criteria of being art, it doesn’t necessarily fulfil all of the necessary parts of the definition of what is art (which I’ll detail below).

 This relates to some art jewellery which cannot be worn, and to some examples of the conceptual art movement in the 1960’s to ’70’s which valued concepts over the aesthetic and commercial properties of artworks, sometimes going as far as creating a poster for an art exhibition which would never exist . . . the abstract concept of the possibility of an exhibition itself being the work of art.